Farathey/algorithms-for-bioinformatics/README.md

  ### Third project

  In the third project I was tasked with creating function which reads FASTA file and returns the list of all sequences in it

+### Forth project

+In the forth project my goals were to:
+1. Compare the execution time between recursive and itertion implementations of Fibonnaci series
+2. Generate number of random coordinates in polar coordinates system and project them to cartesian
+3. Explore how changing the number of samples affects the approximation of probability matrices